-First of all, you’ll want to schedule a time to see your dentist.
-Although most of the time a chipped or cracked tooth is not cause for serious medical concern, it will not get better on its own.
-In the best case scenario for ignoring a broken tooth, the damage is only cosmetic, and you begin your new life with a nick in your smile.
-The more likely outcome of ignoring the problem, however, is that the tooth sustains further damage or becomes infected and develops into a more serious medical problem.
+First of all, you'll want to schedule a time to see your emergency dentist near you.
+Although a chipped or cracked tooth is not causing serious medical concern, it will not get better on its own.
+In the best-case scenario for ignoring a broken tooth, the damage is only cosmetic, and you begin your new life with a nick in your smile.
+However, the more likely outcome of ignoring the problem is that the tooth sustains further damage or becomes infected and develops into a more serious medical problem.

 Your dentist will assess the severity of damage to the tooth to determine an appropriate treatment.
 If only a small portion of enamel has broken off, they will likely be able to repair your tooth in just a single office visit.
 If the tooth is badly damaged, it may require a more complex procedure and require multiple appointments.

-There are a variety of dental solutions for chipped tooth repair, from a simple polishing, to tooth crowns or dental caps, to root canal therapy.
+There are a variety of dental solutions for chipped tooth repair, from simple polishing to tooth crowns or dental caps to root canal therapy.
 Your dentist will be able to recommend the best option for you.

-Many people will go their entire life without chipping a tooth, but if you’re unfortunate enough to have experienced it, you’ll want to make sure you’re taking appropriate steps to prevent it from happening again.
+Many people will go their entire life without chipping a tooth.
+Still, if you're unfortunate enough to have experienced it, you'll want to make sure you're taking appropriate steps to prevent it from happening again.

-Breaking a tooth can be a frightening and painful experience, but there are many solutions available to you.
+Breaking a tooth can be a frightening and painful experience, but many solutions are available to you.
 Follow the tips above and remember that the most important step to recovery is contacting your dentist as soon as possible so that they can provide you with guidance and care.